Vietnam.vn - Nền tảng quảng bá Việt Nam

 An oil storage facility of Saudi Aramco in Abqaiq city

 That could result in a deficit of less than 500,000 barrels per day, according to ANZ Bank (headquartered in Australia).
-"Q1 will be key as we can assess OPEC+ compliance with the voluntary cuts," said Ann-Louise Hittle, an expert at Wood Mackenzie (Woodmac-UK).
+"Q1 will be key because we can assess the compliance of OPEC+ with the voluntary cuts," said Ann-Louise Hittle, an expert at Wood Mackenzie (Woodmac-UK).

 Based on Woodmac’s current demand forecast, OPEC+ will not need to extend new voluntary cuts beyond the first quarter.